 Skip to main content

-Webhook signing keys let you verify that callback requests are genuinely from DocPipe and have not been tampered with.
+Your webhook signing key lets you verify that callback requests are genuinely from DocPipe and have not been tampered with.

 Without signature verification, any HTTP request to your callback URL could impersonate DocPipe.
-Signing keys let you cryptographically verify each request.
+A signing key lets you cryptographically verify each request.

 Generating a signing key